MicrosoftDocs/query-docs/query-languages/dax/previousyear-function-dax.md

 [!INCLUDE[applies-to-measures-columns-tables-visual-calculations-discouraged](includes/applies-to-measures-columns-tables-visual-calculations-discouraged.md)]

-Returns a table that contains a column of all dates from the previous year, given the last date in the **dates** column, in the current context.
+Returns a table that contains a column of all dates from the previous year, given the first date in the **dates** column, in the current context.

 ## Syntax